-A criminal justice degree opens doors to a variety of challenging and rewarding careers.
+A degree in criminal justice or loss prevention management opens doors to a variety of challenging and rewarding careers.
 Are you interested in public-service occupations such as law enforcement, corrections, probation, military intelligence, homeland security or the courts systems?
 How about private-sector opportunities in loss prevention, corporate security or insurance and fraud investigation?
-Or do you have your sights set on law school or other graduate programs?
 Our small, personalized courses are taught by professors with real-world experience.
 For your flexibility, many courses are offered online or at convenient times on campus.

-Graduates of NMU criminal justice programs have gone onto become police officers and administrators, game wardens, juvenile delinquency specialists, corrections officers and loss prevention specialists.
+Graduates of NMU have gone onto become police officers and administrators, game wardens, juvenile delinquency specialists, corrections officers, federal agents, and loss prevention administrators.
 They work for local, state and federal agencies.
-A growing demand also exists in the private security field.